Michael-AUG/website/jesus.markdown

 The New Testament, however, teaches us that Jesus was no ordinary man, but was, in fact, God in human form.
 It teaches that, in His coming to earth to share in our humanity, God was at work bridging the gap between us and Him.

-*God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and hath committed unto us the ministry of reconciliation.*
+*...in Christ God was reconciling the world to Himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.*

 *– 2 Corinthians 5.
-19; King James Version*
+19; English Standard Version (Anglicised)*

 In the Bible, each of the four Gospel writers (Matthew, Mark, Luke, and John) point toward God interacting with us.
 Until the coming of Christ, the Jewish people believed that God was afar off, and could be satisfied only with sacrifices.
 With Jesus arrived a new understanding of God, and a new relationship with Him.
 No longer was God distant and terrifying, but close and personal.
 Through Jesus Christ came an intimacy and peace with God, through having our sins forgiven and receiving a transformed heart and soul.
 Since Jesus walked the earth, countless men and women have felt their hearts and souls transformed by the power of God’s Holy Spirit, and have become agents of change and love in the world.